peng913/CoSND/README.md

 Thanks to [guo](https://github.com/guojinyu88/DiCoS-master), I used their preprocessed dataset.
 - MultiWOZ 2.1: [Google Drive](https://drive.google.com/drive/folders/15Lsaevxbj9P84q8DAavEpHl42GOBTAV3?usp=sharing)
 - MultiWOZ 2.2: [Google Drive](https://drive.google.com/drive/folders/1IsrlFRJOJMnJwMmGnCK8LIR8D98YzajG?usp=sharing)

-When you click on the link, you will find that this person, Gou, did not provide the dataset.
+When you click on the link, you will find that this person, Guo, did not provide the dataset.
 That is correct; he did it intentionally.
 Therefore, I used create_data.py to create it.
 This file has a long history on DST, so you can use it with confidence.

 ## Train & Evaluation
 Before training, make sure you have prepared all input files(```data/schema.json```, ```data/train_dials.json```, ```data/dev_dials.json```, ```data/dev_dials.json```) and pretrained models(```pretrained_models/```).